[ad_1]

 print("Thank you for using MultipulcationCalculator!")

-print("Your answer is ", ans))
+print("Your answer is ", ans)

 but then I thought "Hey, isn't python a calculator by itself?
 Which means the script is already configured?"
 What I mean by that is that if you go into python 3.4.7, and you type in "2+2", for example, it'll say 4.
 PyCharm is just a fancy extension of Python, so it still uses its basic scripts.
 So I thought: "Hey!
 Why don't I utilize that into my calculator?
 I can make just one calculator instead of a dozen!
-And so I wrote this script:#PythonCalculator, Created by sipher.
-(Fluff, s8, _s8, all the other aliases.)
+And so I wrote this script:

 #v 1.0